Code Documentation: Importance, Common Types, Challenges & Best Practices

 External to the code, this type of code documentation provides an overarching view of the software’s structure and instructions for developers on how to interact with it, including:

 • API Documentation: Detailed descriptions of APIs, including endpoints, methods, request/response formats, and usage examples.
 It’s essential for developers to use or integrate with the API.
+You can also use an API documentation tool for it.

 • Architecture Documentation: High-level overviews of the system architecture, including diagrams and descriptions of different components and their interaction.
 This documentation is vital for understanding the system as a whole.